ansellum/sshell/REPORT.md

-# Introduction
+# SSHELL: a stripped UNIX sshell

+## Summary
 The goal of this project is to understand important UNIX system calls by
-developing a stripped-down UNIX shell named **sshell**.
+developing a barebones UNIX shell named **sshell**.
 This version sports the
 following features:

 - Built-in UNIX commands w/ argument support (e.g. *date*, *ls*, *cd*)